 Undersecretary Otero and Nigerian Minister of Foreign Affairs Ajumogobia will co-chair the U.S.-Nigeria Binational Commission Working Group Meeting to be held on May 27.
 The dialogues will discuss efforts to create an environment for free, fair, and transparent Nigerian general election in 2011, progress and implementation of electoral reform, and enhancing anti-corruption efforts.

 Under Secretary Otero will hold a press availability to discuss this meeting at the Transcorp Hilton Hotel on May 27.
-Please contact David Renz at +234 9 461 4093 or RenzDX@state.gov
+Please contact David Renz at +234 9 461 4093 or RenzDX@state.gov for more information.

 As Under Secretary for Democracy and Global Affairs, Otero oversees the bureaus of Population, Refugee and Migration; Democracy, Human Rights and Labor; Oceans and International Environmental and Scientific Affairs; and the Office to Monitor and Combat Trafficking in Persons.
 She also serves as the Special Coordinator for Tibetan Issues.